zni0/FHEinTEE/README.md

 # FHEinTEE (PHEinTEE rn)
 A toy project that uses Intel SGX as a PHE encryption service to generate keys and encrypt data (using Paillier cryptosystem).
+# Problem
+Fully Homomorphic Encryption (FHE) allows computations to be performed directly on encrypted data.
+Although it has the potential to improve privacy and security of cloud computation, FHE is rarely deployed in practice due to its complexity.
+Users must manage large cryptographic keys, choose parameters carefully, and perform costly encryption/decryption steps.
+This usability barrier prevents many potential applications of FHE in cloud computing, data analytics, and machine learning.

+Another approach to solve the confidentiality problem is to use hardwarebased isolation.
+Confidential computing utilizes TEEs (Trusted Execution Environments) to remove the cloud provider from the TCB using hardware-based security features.
+Not all hardware platforms support TEEs, and it thus lack widespread adoption.
+Furthermore, depending on the type of TEE, there are hardware limitations.
+For example, in Intel SGX, the enclave size is much less than the total system memory.
+Intel Xeon E Processors offer a maximum EPC size of 0.5GB
+# Solution
+This project uses an Intel SGX enclave (emulated)  as a ”key factory” for the Paillier PHE scheme.
+The enclave will handle sensitive tasks such as key generation, encryption, and decryption, while leaving the computations to untrusted cloud infrastructure.
+On a high level:
+• The enclave securely generates and stores secret keys.
+• Client sends ”plaintext” data to the enclave, which encrypts it under the Paillier scheme.
+• The encrypted data is outsourced to the untrusted region for computation.
+• The untrusted server returns ciphertext results, which are decrypted inside the enclave and sent back to the client in plaintext.

 # Set up build env
 Opensgx was developed with Ubuntu 14-15.
 The easiest way to get it running is in a VM.
 ```